-B. Fees
+- viii.
+What are the qualifications of the coach(es) for the team?
+Is the coach a parent who has been drafted to avoid dropping the team?
+Has the coach had prior playing and/or coaching experience in soccer or in other sports? - ix.
+If most or all the players on the team played on the same team in the ABSP last year, what league did they play in and what was their record? - 2.
+Fees - a.
 Each team is to submit a fee along with the required team registration materials.
-Fees are payable to "Archdiocese of Baltimore Soccer Program".

-C. Game Schedules

-The season begins on the first weekend following Labor Day and ends by no later than the weekend prior to Thanksgiving.
+Fees are payable to "Archdiocese of Baltimore Soccer Program". - 3.
+Game Schedules - a.
+The season begins on the first weekend following Labor Day and ends no later than the weekend prior to Thanksgiving.
 The regular season runs for ten weekends.
-In the event of game cancellations due to inclement weather or poor field conditions, the weekend(s) following the end of the regular season and prior to Thanksgiving will be used for the rescheduling of these games.

-All clinic games and all non-clinic boys games are played on Saturday and all non-clinic girls games are played on Sunday.

-Game schedules will be e-mailed to coaches and coordinators prior to the first scheduled game and will be displayed on the ABSP website.

-The first team listed on the schedule is the home team.

-In the event that two teams have similar colors, the home team must be prepared to provide and wear an optional color.
+In the event of game cancellations due to inclement weather or poor field conditions, the weekend(s) following the end of the regular season and prior to Thanksgiving will be used for the rescheduling of these games. - b.
+All clinic games and all non-clinic boys' games are played on Saturday and all non-clinic girls' games are played on Sunday. - c.
+Game schedules will be e-mailed to coaches and coordinators prior to the first scheduled game and will be displayed on the ABSP website. - d.
+The first team listed on the schedule is the home team. - e.
+If two teams have similar colors, the home team must be prepared to provide and wear an optional color. - 4.
+Game Start Times & Length - a.
+Start Times - i.
+The starting time for games may be as early as 8:00 a.m. on Saturdays and 12:00 PM Sundays unless given special permission.

-D. Game Times

-The starting time for games may be as early as 9:00 a.m. on Saturdays or Sundays.
 If one or more of a parish's teams, for any reason, including Religious Education cannot play this early, please note this on the Scheduling Information Form.
-The DYYAM requires that games scheduled at parish facilities on Sundays may not be scheduled earlier than noon.
+The OYYAM requires that games scheduled at parish facilities on Sundays may not be scheduled earlier than noon.
 Games scheduled at facilities which are not on parish property are not subject to this policy.

+- b.
+Game Lengths - i.
+U10 and U12

+Game length will consist of two (2) 25-minute halves.
+All games will start and end at the discretion of the referee(s).
+Any game that has completed the first half, but then is terminated by the referee(s) for any reason will be considered a completed game.

+ii.
+14 & Under (14U)

+Game length will consist of two (2) 30-minute halves.
+All games will start and end at the discretion of the referee(s).
+Any game that has completed the first half, but then is terminated by the referee(s) for any reason will be considered a completed game.

-E. Postponements and Schedule Changes
+- 5. Postponements and Schedule Changes

+- a.
 With respect to non-clinic league games, no changes are allowed to the game schedule unless there is a conflict with a parish Religious Education program.
-For this purpose, "Religious Education" will include either of the two religious Jewish holidays of Rosh

-Hashanah or Yom Kippur on the day of the holiday.
-A coach should not contact another coach in an attempt to reschedule a game - all questions and requests must be addressed only to the Scheduling Committee.
+For this purpose, "Religious Education" will include either of the two religious Jewish holidays of Rosh Hashanah or Yom Kippur on the day of the holiday.
+A coach should not contact another coach to reschedule a game all questions and requests must be addressed only to the Scheduling Committee.
 For conflicts with Religious Education programs, changes should be requested at least one full week in advance of the game.
 The following items are not considered to be religious education, and, therefore, do not justify game rescheduling:

+- ✓ AOB parish/school sponsored trips

+- ✓ Similar events

+- b.
+Any scheduling changes or related requests must be submitted within two (2) weeks of the scheduled release date.